5 Places to See Glowworms in New Zealand – Paid & Free!

 The technical name for New Zealand glowworms is Arachnocampa Luminosa.
 How Harry Potter is that name?
 Unfortunately, the literal translation is “glowing spider-worm.”
 If you forget that and just think of how magical it is to see them twinkle above you on the cave wall like the Milky Way in the night sky, then you’re all good.

-So, when we see them glowing, like in the video above, the glowworms are in their larval stage, which lasts as long as a year, and use the light to attract prey.
-As larvae, glowworms beef up by eating as much as possible to become a pupa for a couple of weeks and then an adult gnat.
+So, when we see them glowing, like in the video above, the glowworms are in their larval stage, which lasts as long as a year, and uses the light to attract prey.
+As larvae, glowworms beef up by eating as much as possible to become a pupa for a couple of weeks and then an adult fungus gnat.
 They only live as adults for a few days, so they stop eating and focus solely on procreation after reaching this stage.

-One interesting fact I learned on this nerd mission is that the pretty little dangly things are called snares.
+One interesting fact I learned on this nerd mission is that the pretty little dangly things are silk threads called snares.
 This is how the larva catches its prey.
 A sticky substance covers the snares, and once a bug is caught, the larvae pull the snare up to them and enjoy a tasty treat.

-What about that blue green glow?
+What about that blue-green glow?
 Well, larvae glow the brightest when they’re hungry.
 Obviously, to attract the most food!
 Females glow as pupas about to emerge as adult gnats to attract a mate – who is usually just waiting for her right outside her cocoon.
 The glow (bioluminescent light) is a chemical reaction between the stuff (<< that’s a technical word) the glowworm emits with oxygen in the air.

 Fun Fact: The Maori name for glowworm is titiwai, which means “projected over water.”